Ares-Developers/Ares-docs/new/projectiles/splits.rst

   projectile was shot at.
 The higher the value, the less likely it is for the split projectile to choose another target.
 Valid range is :value:`0.0` to :value:`1.0`.
 Defaults to :value:`0.0`.

+:tagdef:`[Projectile]RetargetSelf=boolean`
+  Whether the firing unit itself can become the target when retargeting.
+If :value:`no`, the firer will be exempt, though could still be hit by a retargeted projectile that hits the cell the firer is on.
+Defaults to :value:`yes`.

 .. index:: Projectiles; Airburst radius